NVIDIA/spark-rapids/docs/compatibility.md

 [bugs](https://github.com/NVIDIA/spark-rapids/issues?q=is%3Aopen+is%3Aissue+label%3Abug) which are
 typically incompatibilities that we have not yet addressed.

+## Non-empty nulls

+The SQL plugin doesn't support nested types to have non-empty nulls and if data being processed contains non-empty nulls, it will throw an AssertionError.
+If you still want to continue using this data, disable assertions by setting `-da:ai.rapids.cudf.AssertEmptyNulls` in extra Java parameters for the Driver and the Executor but know that this will result in undefined behavior as [cudf](https://github.com/rapidsai/cudf) doesn't support non-empty nulls.

 ## Ordering of Output

 There are some operators where Spark does not guarantee the order of the output.